Reading Time: 3 minutes

 At its core, organizational speed is a function of trust.

+This is not a lack of capability.
+It is a response to the environment.
 This same pattern explains why execution often breaks down after agreement—something I explored in Why Work Doesn’t Get Done (Even When Everyone Agrees)

 Why Fast-Growing Organizations Feel Different